prakrati3331/prakrati3331/README.md

 # 👩‍💻 About Me

-✨ Computer Science Engineering Student
+🚀 Computer Science Engineering student with a strong interest in AI and Full-Stack Development.
-✨ Passionate about **AI, Web Development & Emerging Technologies**
+🧠 Exploring Generative AI, LLMs, RAG, and Agentic AI systems.
-✨ Interested in **Generative AI, Agentic Systems & Full Stack Development**
+💻 Passionate about building scalable web applications and intelligent software solutions.
-✨ Love building projects that solve **real-world problems**
+🌍 Driven to develop technology that solves real-world problems and creates meaningful impact.

 ---